 The Mission-Focused Advertisement

-In this advertisement, nonprofit CHOICE Humanitarian takes viewers inside their expeditions.
-Their objective is to inspire a particular type of traveler
+In this advertisement, nonprofit CHOICE Humanitarian takes viewers inside their expeditions, paired with gorgeous wanderlust video clips.

 The Thank You Message